 How to get started with crypto investments after analyzing

-There are only a few steps to do before you can make your first investment into the cryptocurrency space.
+There are only a few steps to do before you can make your first investment in the cryptocurrency space.

 The most important thing is to keep things simple.
 Don’t overdo the analysis.